Martina Hingis: Playing style

 Hingis was an all-court player who possessed an intelligent, crafty game.
 Hingis compensated for her lack of power with superior movement, anticipation, finesse, point construction, shot selection, and knowledge of the geometry of the court.
-Hingis used an Eastern grip for her forehand, allowing her to create sharp angles and dictate play.
+Hingis used a semi-western grip for her forehand, allowing her to create sharp angles and dictate play.
 Her two-handed backhand was her most effective groundstroke, and was used to redirect power down the line.
 She could also hit her backhand one-handed with slice, and would use this shot to break up the pace of rallies.
 Her serve was not particularly powerful, and she rarely served aces, but was reliable, and she was proficient at defending her serve.
 Although her serve had been recorded as high as 111 mph, her first serve was typically delivered at 95 mph, and her second serve speed averaged 79 mph.
 She was one of the most effective returners on the WTA tour, positioning herself on the baseline to return first serves, and her superior sense of anticipation allowed her to read serves effectively.
 Due to her doubles experience, Hingis was one of the most effective players at the net on the WTA tour, possessing an almost complete repertoire of shots at the net, and she would frequently choose to finish points off at the net.
-One of Hingis's favourite combinations was a drop shot, followed by a lob; if the lob was returned, a simple volley would allow her to win the point efficiently.
-Hingis's major weaknesses were her nerves and inconsistency, which became more prominent later in her career.
-Hingis was comfortable, and proficient on, all surfaces, although she never won a singles title at the French Open.